ananye20/pubmedscraper/README.md

 ## Performance Considerations
 Please note that the scraping process may take some time, particularly if the search query returns a large volume of results.
 However, the scraper is optimized for efficiency, utilizing techniques such as multithreading to minimize processing time.

+Please be aware that the provided code was executed within the Google Colab platform.
+If you intend to run it on a different platform, ensure that you install the necessary dependencies tailored to that platform.

 ## Dependencies
 #### requests:
 For making HTTP requests to the PubMed website.